nwalton3/chess/ideas.md

 - Saved games (user accounts)
 - Classic games to review
 - Recognize openings and, in tutorial mode, give pointers on traditional/appropriate play of that opening
+- Make sure moves are animated (quickly), for better usability

 ## Resources